madmurphy/libconfini/MANUAL.md

 If not defined elsewhere, these variables are respectively `NULL` and `0` by default.

+The two variables `INI_GLOBAL_IMPLICIT_VALUE` and `INI_GLOBAL_IMPLICIT_V_LEN`
+may be set to any arbitrary values.
+In fact these will not be parsed or analyzed anywhere by **libconfini** -- they are only used as placeholders for custom information accessible solely by the user.

 After having set the value to be assigned to implicit key elements, and having enabled `IniFormat::implicit_is_not_empty` in the format, it is possible to test whether a dispatched key is implicit or not by comparing the address of its